 The January 2014 issue, which has just dropped through the letterbox, has a brief write up on p36 with a cracking snap from the Ullapool 2012 Regatta – possibly taken by Ullapool’s own John Britten.
 Compare the image above by John with the mag.
 It would have been nice to see the Photographer credited.

 Unfortunately the proof reader was having an off day – a draught of 5’10″ would make Portys Surf exploits somewhat improbable.

 Kathy Mansfield, renowned maritime photo journalist, has done a drop dead gorgeous report on SkiffieWorlds in the current edition of Water Craft Magazine – on the bookstalls now.
 Kathy’s report paints a vivid picture of those glorious days in July, accompanied as always by mouth-watering images.
-A preview of the first couple of pages can be seen here.
 A very pleasant reminder of a fantastic event which should be on every Skiffies coffee table – rush out and get a copy now.

 This issue is also notable for the first appearance of a St Ayles as the cover shot – in this case a superb capture by local master lensman, Steven Gourlay, of the Mens Open contingent of the Skiff World Champions, Coigach, storming home to a well deserved victory.

 More of Kathy Mansfield’s super shots can be seen and enjoyed on her site